Code-Institute-Submissions/MS-One/README.md

 * Embed video from YouTube with controls added so video can be paused and started (The video will show gameplay of Lucian and using his abilities)

 ## Features
+### Nav Collapse and Icon
+* This was used to save space on mobile viewing devices

 ### Full Width Backgrounds
 * League of Legends is a game with beautiful iamges, called splash arts, used to depict their champions in different settings/situations.
 I wanted to use these images as full width backgrounds - as a way of showcasing them.